gchq/stroom-docs/content/en/docs/style-guide/_index.md

 # The link title in the left menu
 linkTitle: "Style Guide (DRAFT)"

-# Priority in the top menu bar, lower numbers to left
+# Priority in the main (top) menu bar, lower numbers to left
 menu:
   main:
     weight: 100

-# Priority in the left menu bar, lower number = higher position
+# Optional priority in the left menu bar, lower number = higher position
+# Use this if you want to control over the positions
-weight: 10
+weight: 90

 # Description section that goes between the page title and the list of tags for the page
 description: >
   A style guide page that won't be visible in production.
   It should be viewed both in its published form and as source to understand how the page elements are formed.

-# A list of tags applicabel to this page.
+# An optional  list of tags applicable to this page.
 Allows searching by tags.
 tags:
   - style